practicalmeteor/spacejam/README.md

 The following options are meteor options and are passed through to meteor (all are optional):

+`--driver-package=<driver-package>`

+For running your practicalmeteor:mocha tests, use practicalmeteor:mocha-console-runner

 `--port <port>`

 The meteor port.
 Defaults to 4096, and not PORT, to avoid conflicts with your meteor app PORT.